psangappa/github-users/README.md

 ### Starting the service

-Before starting the server, you might have to set the `GITHUB_TOKEN`.
+In order to start the server, you should set the `GITHUB_TOKEN` to your personal access token.

+Checkout [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) on how to create your personal access token.

 ```shell script
 export GITHUB_TOKEN=GithubPersonalAccessToken